- About Us

 Schools in Clark County

-Established in 1956, Clark County School District is the fifth-largest school district in the country, educating almost 75 percent of all students in Nevada with more than 320,000 students enrolled in kindergarten through 12th grade.
-The district encompasses 358 schools and approximately 8,000 square miles in southern Nevada and is a minority majority student district.
-With more than 42,000 employees, CCSD is also the largest employer in the state.
+Established in 1956, Clark County School District is the fifth-largest school district in the country, educating 298,000 students, or about two out of every three students in the state of Nevada.
+The district is approximately 8,000 square miles in southern Nevada, and encompasses 374 schools.
+CCSD is also the largest employer in the state with more than 40,000 employees.

 Services offered by the district also include a school police department, adult education courses, special education, and partnerships with higher education institutions and community organizations such as Vegas PBS and the Public Education Foundation.
 As the largest school district in Nevada, CCSD plays a pivotal role in ensuring the future success, growth and advancement of the state.